 When you arrive early, it gives you and your child a moment to watch the lesson before them.
 Seeing other kids splashing around and having fun might help prepare your child for their own swim lesson.

-Make sure to point out the toys that the other kids get to play with.
+Make sure to point out the various dive toys that the other kids get to play with.
 And show how much fun they’re having.
 Build up the hype so your child is excited and willing to give lessons a try.

 Arriving early can also allow you to see how the instructors act with their students.
 And hopefully, give you some peace of mind!